 James D. Cox is the Brainerd Currie Professor of Law at Duke Law School where he specializes in the areas of corporate and securities law.
 Cox has published extensively in the areas of market regulation and corporate governance and has testified before the U.S. House and Senate on insider trading, class actions, and market reform issues.
 In 2009, he was appointed to the Bipartisan Policy Center's credit rating agency task force.

-Stuart M. Benjamin holds the Douglas B. Maggs Chair in Law at Duke Law School.
+Stuart M. Benjamin is the William Van Alstyne Professor of Law at Duke Law School.
 He recently served as the Federal Communications Commission’s first Distinguished Scholar in Residence and spent the spring 2010 semester in Washington, D.C., working in the FCC’s Office of Strategic Planning on issues relating to spectrum policy and the First Amendment.

-John de Figueiredo is professor of law and business at Duke.
+John de Figueiredo is the Russell M. Robinson II Professor of Law, Strategy, and Economics.
 He studies competitive strategy, political and legal strategy, law and economics, and the management of innovation.
 His current work examines corporate legislative and regulatory lobbying behavior in telecommunications, health care, and other high technology industries.
-Prior to joining Duke Law School in 2010, he was an associate professor of strategic management and associate professor of law at the UCLA Anderson School.
+Prior to joining Duke Law School in 2010, he was an assoc. professor of strategic management and associate professor of law at the UCLA Anderson School.

-Andrew Foster is a clinical professor of law and director of Experiential Education and Clinical Programs.
-He also serves as director of the Law School’s Community Enterprise Clinic, and teaches non-clinical courses in community development law and other substantive areas.
+Andrew Foster is a clinical professor of law and director of the Community Enterprise Clinic, and teaches non-clinical courses in community development law and other substantive areas.
 Prior to joining the Law School faculty, Foster practiced law with Womble Carlyle Sandridge & Rice, PLLC, where he was a founding member of the firm’s community development law team.